digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 additional network traffic, and without any extensive communication with downstream users.

+With SCU, packages may now be referenced by either:

+-  the package ID

+-  the package name.

+Package names are used to group versions of a package.
+Any two packages with the same package name must have distinct package versions.

+**Note:**

+-  When defining a Daml package, the ``name`` field of the package's ``daml.yaml`` is now used to specify the SCU package name.

 The JSON API server is compatible with the smart contract upgrade feature by: